Our Day Trip to Rovinj: A Splash of Colour on an Autumn Day Tour from Pula

 • Maneštra (Istrian bean and vegetable stew)

-• Gelato: Local favorite spots are Gelateria Italia (classic Italian style) and Sladoled (innovative flavors)
+• Gelato: Local favourite spots include Gelateria Italia (classic Italian style) and Sladoled (innovative flavours)

 Top picks for dining (besides Stella di Mare):